larsenkb/lofi/README.md

 # door/window OPEN/SHUT sensor project

 This project was derived from an incomplete project (LoFi) submitted by David Cook to hackaday.io.
 See https://hackaday.io/project/1552-lofi.
-No software was submitted with the project.
+He did not submitt software with his project.

 My son ordered some boards and parts for me to play with.
 I decided to hack the original board to use an NRF24l01+ instead of the original 433 MHz transmitter.

 ## Features

-Draws about 6uA in the 'idle' mode.
+- Draws about 6uA in the 'idle' mode.
-Supports two reed switches.
+- Supports two reed switches.
-Uses Pin Change feature to report when a reed swith opens or closes.
+- Uses Pin Change feature to report when a reed swith opens or closes.
-Uses the Watchdog feature to report switch state every N seconds.
+- Uses the Watchdog feature to report switch state every N seconds.
 N is stored in eeprom.
-Reports the sensors battery voltage every M seconds.
+- Reports the sensors battery voltage every M seconds.
 M is stored in eeprom.
-Reports the sensors temperature (rudamentary) every P seconds.
+- Reports the sensors temperature (rudamentary) every P seconds.
 P is stored in eeprom.
-Can report a 10-bit count that increments every R seconds.
+- Can report a 10-bit count that increments every R seconds.
 R is stored in eeprom.
-Transmits a 3-byte packet.
+- Transmits a 3-byte packet.
 The packet contains the switch, Vcc, Temp, or Counter data.
-Can select transission bit rate (250kbps, 1Mbps, or 2Mbps) via eeprom setting.
+- Can select transission bit rate (250kbps, 1Mbps, or 2Mbps) via eeprom setting.
-Can select to blink leds to indicate packet transmission and whether ACK was received or not.
+- Can select to blink leds to indicate packet transmission and whether ACK was received or not.
-Can select channels 0..127 via eeprom.
+- Can select channels 0..127 via eeprom.
-Can select Watchdog timeout period via eeprom.
+- Can select Watchdog timeout period via eeprom.
-Can select RG gain setting via eeprom.
+- Can select RG gain setting via eeprom.
-Can enable Auto-Acknowledge and Dynamic Acknowledge via eeprom.
+- Can enable Auto-Acknowledge and Dynamic Acknowledge via eeprom.

 There is a companion program (lofi_mqtt) that receives these packets and converts them to MQTT topics and publishes them to an MQTT broker.